Dushmilan/Photography_Blog/README.md

 1. Open your browser and go to `http://localhost:3000` to view the public gallery
 2. To access the admin panel, go to `http://localhost:3000/login`
 3. Register a new account or use an existing one
-4. Use the admin panel to upload and manage your photos
+4. Use the admin panel to manage your photos (set public, featured, slideshow status)
-5. View your public gallery at the root URL
+5. View your public gallery and featured photos at the root URL
+6. All images are managed from the Admin Gallery page

 ## API Endpoints